The master chef has arrived.

 Byron Jones will most certainly man one of the cornerback spots over his final year in a Husky uniform.
 On the opposite side, I liked a lot of what I saw from redshirt freshman Jhavon Williams.
 He'll be in direct competition with Tyree Clark and Javon Hadley, as all defensive backs adjust to new zone-dominant schemes.

 As you almost assuredly know, both Chad Christen and Cole Wagner are gone for next year.

 The transition to a two-gapping, 3-4 defense is going to be the most interesting roster storyline of the off-season.
-Can Diaco work enough magic to make his new systems work in year one?
+Can Diaco work enough magic to make his new systems work in Year 1?
 On the other side, is there enough talent and experience to muster a respectable offensive line?
-Will the Casey Cochran who led this team to three wins show up for an entire season?
+Will Casey Cochran, who led this team to three wins, show up for an entire season?

 Until then, we give you our projections for the starting line-ups:

 QB: Casey Cochran RB: Lyle McCombs WR: Geremy Davis, Shakim Phillips, Deshon Foxx TE: Sean McQuillan

 OL: Xavier Hemingway, Tyler Samra, Alex Mateas, Gus Cruz/Kyle Schafenacker, Dalton Gifford

 DL: Angelo Pruitt, B.J.
 McBryde, Julian Campenni LB: Jefferson Ashiru, Marquise Vann, Jon Hicks, Reuben Frank